open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Bouncing a baby to sleep/Bouncing a baby to sleep.md

     weight: 1
 myst:
   substitutions:
-    params_vars_person1: brother
+    params_vars_person1: sister
     params_vars_person2: grandmother
     params_vars_title: Bouncing a Baby to Sleep
     params_vars_units: $N/m$
-    params_m1: 90.9
+    params_m1: 55.7
-    params_m2: 62.3
+    params_m2: 82.8
-    params_m_b: 9.13
+    params_m_b: 6.87
-    params_f: 1.84
+    params_f: 2.7
-    params_part3_ans1_value: Remove air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'softer'.
+    params_part3_ans1_value: Add more air to increase the pressure in the ball.
+Increased pressure makes the ball 'stiffer'.
     params_part3_ans2_value: Remove air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'stiffer'.
+Decreased pressure makes the ball 'softer'.
     params_part3_ans2_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans3_value: Remove air to increase the pressure in the ball.
-Increased pressure makes the ball 'softer'.
+    params_part3_ans3_value: Remove air to decrease the pressure in the ball.
+Decreased pressure makes the ball 'stiffer'.
     params_part3_ans3_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans4_value: Remove air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
+Increased pressure makes the ball 'softer'.
     params_part3_ans4_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans5_value: Add more air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'softer'.
+    params_part3_ans5_value: Remove air to increase the pressure in the ball.
+Increased pressure makes the ball 'stiffer'.
     params_part3_ans5_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans6_value: Add more air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'stiffer'.
+Decreased pressure makes the ball 'softer'.
     params_part3_ans6_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans7_value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'softer'.
+    params_part3_ans7_value: Add more air to decrease the pressure in the ball.
+Decreased pressure makes the ball 'stiffer'.
     params_part3_ans7_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans8_value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
+Increased pressure makes the ball 'softer'.
     params_part3_ans8_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
 ---